THE ETHICALS

 First Appearance: Machine Man I#12 (December, 1979)

-Powers/Abilities: The Ethicals possesses the ability to manipulate cosmic energy, allowing them to fly, travel through space, create force fields and paralyzing rays, and dissipate energy-based attacks.
+Powers/Abilities: The Ethicals possess the ability to manipulate cosmic energy, allowing them to levitate, travel through space, create force fields and paralyzing rays, become immaterial, and dissipate energy-based attacks.
 They also possess some degree of precognition, having seen the future of humanity.

-The Ethicals caught up to Machine Man as he was just about to murder a criminal for shooting a man.
-The Ethicals informed Machine Man that taking a life would be unethical, and refused to allow him to commit murder.
+The Ethicals caught up to Machine Man just as he was about to kill a criminal for shooting a man.
+The Ethicals told him that taking a life would be unethical, and refused to allow him to commit murder.
 Machine Man was confused by the Ethicals and attacked them, but they proved to be immune to his powers.
-The Ethicals informed Machine Man that using his power to take lives would be to squander his power, and that his power would be better used to help uplift humanity to greater place, a future which the Ethicals had forseen.
-The Ethicals now decided that they would have to judge whether Machine Man should live or die, and it was left to one of the five to cast the deciding vote.
+The Ethicals informed Machine Man that for him to think of taking a life would be to squander his power, and that his abilities would be better used to help uplift humanity to a greater place, a future Utopia which the Ethicals had foreseen.
+The Ethicals now decided that they would have to judge whether Machine Man should live or die -- the two females thought Machine Man would be a detriment to the world's future, so they voted for Machine Man to be dismantled; but two of the males voted that Machine Man must survive, for it wasn't in their providence to kill, so it was left to the third male to cast the deciding vote.

-However, the son of the man shot by the criminal Machine Man had threatened to murder spoke up in Machine Man's defense, testifying to how Machine Man had saved his father's life, and noted that if Machine Man were truly undeserving of life, he wouldn't help people who hated him.
-The Ethicals were impressed with this defense, and asked the child what he wanted done with the criminal; the child answered that the criminal didn't deserve to die either, as there must be a way to help people without hurting them.
+However, the son of the man shot by the criminal Machine Man had threatened to kill spoke up in Machine Man's defense -- the boy testified as to how Machine Man had saved his father's life, and noted that if Machine Man were truly undeserving of life, he wouldn't help people who hated him.
+The Ethicals were impressed with this defense, and asked the child what he wanted done with the criminal; the boy responded that the criminal didn't deserve to die either, as there must be a way to help people without hurting them.
 Machine Man was touched by the child's compassion, and came to comprehend the lesson the Ethicals had wanted to teach him.
-Their work done, the Ethicals set off into space to find a new home for themselves.
+With their work done, the quintessential quintet set off into space to find a new home for themselves.

 Comments: Created by Marv Wolfman and Steve Ditko.